 - a) All Entrants and competitors must hold a valid MSA competition license applicable to the status of the event / class.
 These licenses must be emailed to the event secretary with the entry form / online entry. - b) Where the entrant is not the competitor, an Entrants license must be obtained from MSA prior to the submission of the entry.
 Failing this, the entrant's name will not be published in any documentation for the event.
-Organisers / Promoters need to ensure that provision is made for the Licenced Entrant to sign on next to their competitor's name at event documentation Refer to GCR 113 (xv). - c) The minimum age to compete at National and Regional level shall be as per SSR 330. - d) Reserved - e) Reserved - f) LEISURE CLASS - This class requires no accident cover from MSA. - The Leisure class riders will be required to fill out a proxy to allow the event secretary to handle all documentation on the riders behalf.
-This will allow on the day entries, which are to reflect on the MSA licence system before the end of the event. - The rider should provide an ID and proof of their own medical cover. - The entrance fee for this class will be R350 per rider. - Age and engine capacity regulations as per the Cross Country Motorcycle SSR's must be adhered to at all times. - Race distance will be shorter than the full National class distance, at the discretion of the Organisers / Promoters in consultation with the Clerk of the Course.
+Organisers / Promoters need to ensure that provision is made for the Licenced Entrant to sign on next to their competitor's name at event documentation Refer to GCR 113 (xv). - c) The minimum age to compete at National and Regional level shall be as per SSR 330. - d) Reserved - e) Reserved - f) SOCIAL CLASS - This class requires no accident cover from MSA. - The Social class competitors without a licence for the event, will be required to fill out a proxy to allow the event secretary to handle all documentation on the competitors behalf.
+This will allow on the day entries. - The rider should provide an ID and proof of their own personal medical cover. - The maximum entry fee for this class will be R500 per rider. - Age and engine capacity regulations as per the Cross Country Motorcycle SSR's must be adhered to at all times. - Race distance will be shorter than the full National, Regional and Interprovincial Challenge classes distance, at the discretion of the Organisers / Promoters in consultation with the Clerk of the Course.